cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _poetry update: https://python-poetry.org/docs/cli/#update

-To upgrade to a new major release, you normally need to update the version constraint for the dependency, in the ``pyproject.toml`` file.

 .. note::

    Dependencies in the |HPC| are managed by :ref:`Dependabot <Dependabot integration>`.
-   When newer versions of dependencies become available, Dependabot updates the ``pyproject.toml`` and ``poetry.lock`` files and submits a pull request.
+   When newer versions of dependencies become available, Dependabot updates the ``poetry.lock`` file and submits a pull request.

 Installing the package for development